jbelford/Eolian/README.md

 ## 🎮 Easy To Use Buttons

-**NEW** No more emoji reactions!

-This bot takes every opportunity to simplify usage through the use of modern Discord buttons
+This bot takes every opportunity to simplify usage through the use of modern Discord buttons.

 ![Player](pics/player.png)